beahoop/Github-Recreation/README.md

+**Web Development mode**
 Recreate your Github repositories.

-Web Development mode
-create just the white space with fetch. left user info and the repositories tab with the names
+Create just the white space with fetch. left user info and the repositories tab with the names

 Beast mode